-Here we present the most frequently used classification methods in the optical, showing and discussing where the CLASSY galaxies locate in different diagnostic diagrams.
-In Table~\ref{tab:classification}, we summarize the optical diagnostics and the corresponding classifications for each galaxy, highlighting when this is different from star formation.
-We anticipate that we find that CLASSY galaxies are characterized by \oiii/\hb\ narrow and broad components typical of star-forming galaxies.
+In this Section we present the most frequently used classification methods in the optical, showing and discussing where the CLASSY galaxies are located in different diagnostic diagrams. {In particular, we compared different criteria to discriminate between ionization processes, sometimes finding that there is not a one-to-one agreement in classification, especially for low-mass and low-metallicity galaxies (e.g., \citealt{groves06,shirazi12,sartori15,polimera22,nakajima22}).
+In Table~\ref{tab:classification}, we summarize the explored optical diagnostics and the corresponding classifications for each galaxy.
+Overall, a combination of criteria represents the best way to provide a robust determination of the main ionization source.}

+{Before going into the details listed in this Section, here we disclose our main results about optical diagnostics.
+In this work,} we find that CLASSY galaxies are characterized by \oiii/\hb\ narrow and broad components typical of star-forming galaxies.
 Furthermore, their broad components --- if present --- have enhanced \nii/\ha\ (and slightly enhanced \sii/\ha\ and \oi/\ha) and \oi/\oiii\ (possible shock evidence), but lower \oiii/\oii\ (i.e., lower level of ionization) and do not show a trend with \heii$\lambda$4686 (that could be enhanced by shocks/AGN).
 We do not preclude that a few of them can have shocks (and possibly hidden AGN activity in the trans-solar galaxy J0808+3948), but, in general, the main ionizing mechanism is clearly star formation.

-This conclusion is not surprising since the sample was selected excluding targets with a classification other than star-forming, but here we confirmed it by exploring different diagnostic diagrams.
-In particular, we compared different criteria to discriminate between ionization processes often finding that there is not a one-to-one agreement in classification, especially for low-mass and low-metallicity galaxies (e.g., \citealt{groves06,shirazi12,sartori15,polimera22,nakajima22}).
-Overall, a combination of criteria represents the best way to provide a robust determination of the main ionization source.
-This section is important since in Sec.~\ref{sec:results-diagnostics-uv} we want to test how UV diagnostic diagrams compare to the well-known and reliable optical ones presented here.
+This conclusion is not surprising since the sample was selected excluding targets with a classification other than star-forming, but here we further confirmed it by exploring different diagnostic diagrams.

+Performing this optical-diagnostic test is important since in Sec.~\ref{sec:results-diagnostics-uv} we test how UV diagnostic diagrams compare to the well-known and reliable optical ones presented here.
 In the following plots, we highlight with a black thick edge the objects with at least one UV line detection (i.e., $S/N$(\ciii~$\lambda\lambda$1907,9)~$>3)$, since only a sub-sample of low-metallicity objects shows UV emission lines.